 Used boxes can be useful but not the best option

-While taking advantage of free boxes for your move is useful for items not susceptible to damage, they should be avoided when packing valuables and breakables.
-Free boxes are often used and can be flimsy and worn.
+While taking advantage of free boxes for your move is useful for some items, but not all boxes off protection to the items that are put in.
+They should be avoided when packing valuables and breakables.
+Free boxes are often used and can be flimsy and worn out.

 Items you should avoid packing in used boxes include:

 - Stemware (wine glasses)